 In the first place, living bodies are distinguished from other substances in the mode of their origin; they are always produced by other preceding individuals similar to themselves; they are always the offspring of parents.
 This is an obvious and complete distinction.
 No mineral substance, no substance not possessed of life, is ever brought into existence in this way.
-It is true that new bodies in the mineral world are sometimes formed by the accidental aggregation of particles, or by the spontaneous combinations which are occasionally the result of chemical laws, but this is something clearly very different from the mode of production which takes place in living bodies.
-One stone does not produce another like itself, a crystal does not produce a crystal, nor one grain of sand another.
-There is nothing like the relation of parent and a certain period with the powers of life, in consequence of being united to living systems.
+It is true, that new bodies in the mineral world are sometimes formed by the accidental aggregation of particles, or by the spontaneous combinations which are occasionally the result of chemical laws; but this is clearly something very different from the mode of production which takes place in living bodies.
+One stone does not produce another like itself, a crystal does not produce a crystal, nor one grain of sand another.)
+There is nothing like the relation of parent and offspring.

+In the second place, living bodies differ as to the mode of their existence, in so much as they are dependant upon other things beside themselves for the continuance of that existence.
+The matter of which they are composed, is constantly changing.
+This matter is, in fact, only common matter endowed for a certain period with the powers of life, in consequence of being united to living systems.
 By the various internal operations constantly going on, part of this matter is expended, is sent out of the system; this loss must be repaired by the addition of new matter.
 Hence the necessity of nourishment to the support of life; hence the necessity of a regular supply, to every thing living, of a certain quantity of food adapted in kind to the nature of the individual.
 This food is operated upon by the organs of the animal or vegetable, is assimilated to it, and its properties are modified until it becomes fit to make a component part of it.
-This is nutrition, an essential process of living bodies, by which they are enabled to increase in size and strength, to modify the structure of their different parts, and to maintain them in a fit state for performing the offices for which they are designed.
-Minerals, on the contrary, have no such dependance; they are sufficient for themselves; the matter of which they consist is always the same; they contain within themselves every thing which is essential to their existence, and have, of course, no necessity for nutrition or growth.
+(This is nutrition, an essential process of living bodies, by which they are enabled to increase in size and strength, to modify the structure of their different parts, and to maintain them in a fit state for performing the offices for which they are designed.
+(Minerals, on the contrary, have no such dependance; the matter of which they consist is always the same; they contain within themselves every thing which is essential to their existence, and have, of course, no necessity for nutrition or growth.
 It is true that these substances sometimes increase in size, as happens with regard to stalactites, the deposition of crystals, and the formation of alluvia.
-But there is this marked difference between all such instances of growth, and that of animals or vegetables; that, in the former case, it amounts to the mere juxtaposition of similar particles, unchanged in their nature; whilst in the latter the particles are changed in their nature and subjected to the operation of entirely new laws.
-In the former case the growth depends upon a principle operating from without; in the latter upon a principle operating from within.
+But there is this marked difference between all such instances of growth, and that of animals or vegetables; that, in the former case, it amounts to the mere juxtaposition of similar particles, unchanged in their nature; whilst in the latter the particles are changed in their nature, and subjected to the operation of entirely new laws.
+In the former case, the growth depends upon a principle operating from without; in the latter, upon a principle operating from within.